unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 If there is any other output, make sure you delete these other containers, images, and volumes before proceeding.
 If you cannot delete via the CLI, use the Docker Desktop UI in order to select all Containers, Volumes, Images to manually delete.

 #### Installation
-1. Unzip the submission file.
-2. Change directories into the unzipped file.
+1. clone this repository
-3. Ensure docker is installed and open.
+2. Ensure docker is installed and open.
 Use `docker ps` to check.
 The output should be:
 ```
 peedee@PeterLaptop:~$ docker ps
 CONTAINER ID   IMAGE             COMMAND                  CREATED      STATUS        PORTS                     NAMES